phamthang44/threadly-frontend/LOGIN_REQUIRED_MODAL_GUIDE.md

-# LoginRequiredModal - Implementation Guide
+# LoginRequiredModalMobile - Implementation Guide

 ## Overview
-`LoginRequiredModal` is a reusable modal component that appears when unauthenticated users try to access protected features.
+`LoginRequiredModalMobile` is a reusable modal component that appears when unauthenticated users try to access protected features.
 It matches the Threads design aesthetic and redirects users to login via Instagram.

 ## Quick Start